Kruk2/jasna/README.md

    - **[Buy me a coffee](https://buymeacoffee.com/kruk2)** (also handles **crypto**) — email me at **myprotonmailkekw@proton.me** from the address/handle you used, and I'll send your key.
 The key is tied to that email.

 ### Usage
-Download the latest release package (Windows/Linux).
+Download the latest release package (Windows/Linux).\
+Unzip the release and double click on jasna.exe (Windows) or on jasna file (Linux).
+This will open console.\
+You can also use it as command line program.

 - **If you downloaded the app (recommended)**:
   - **Windows**: You’re good to go — Jasna ships with everything it needs (`ffmpeg`, `ffprobe`, and `mkvmerge`).